Bandits with Stochastic Experts: Constant Regret, Empirical Experts and Episodes: Proofs of results in Section

-We begin by considering 2 arms, $i,j$.
-For simplicity, we assume $\delta = 0$ for this section (In case $\delta>0,$ all the statements hold with probability at least $1-\delta$).
-We are given access to $t$ samples from arm $j$ and seek to estimate the mean of arm $i$ using the approximate experts $\hat{\pi}_i,\hat{\pi}_j$.
-The arguments in this section closely follow the analysis of the two armed estimator in the full information case in \cite{sen2017identifying}.
-We start with the following assumption:
+We begin by considering 2 experts, $i,j$.
+We are given access to $t$ samples from expert $j$ and seek to estimate the mean of expert $i$ using the approximate policies $\hat{\pi}_i,\hat{\pi}_j$ with maximum error $\xi$.
+The arguments in this section closely follow the analysis of the two armed estimator in \cite{sen2017identifying}.
+We note here that we work with values of $\xi$ as in Theorem \ref{thm: per-epi regret main paper}; i.e.,